-WV INCOME MAINTENANCE MANUAL CHAPTER 10 Income 10.24 In the following living situations, the benefit is not reduced: A child(ren) who is not a foster child(ren) and who required to be in the AG lives in the home.) is not - A child(ren) lives with a non-parent caretaker relative caretaker chooses not to be included in the AG.
-This regardless of the number of adults in the home.
-An mp lives with a legal guardian; an adult relative than a parent; or an unrelated adult who is not eligib included or chooses not to be included in the AG.
-An mp lives in a group setting because she cannot l a parent. ve with Residents of homeless or domestic violence she rehabilitation or treatment centers where the family patient is allowed to reside.
-An individual who would be required to be included, that he is excluded by law, lives with the AG.
-These follows: Individuals who cannot be included in the because they have been convicted in federal court of having made a fraudulent statem representation about residence to receive TAN or state nent or
+In the following living situations, the benefit is not reduced:

-Individuals who cannot be included in the AG because they are fleeing to avoid prosecution, or custody/confinement
+- A child(ren) who is not a foster child(ren) and who is not required to be in the AG lives in the home. - A child(ren) lives with a non-parent caretaker relative and the caretaker chooses not to be included in the AG.
+This applies regardless of the number of adults in the home. - An mp lives with a legal guardian; an adult relative, other than a parent; or an unrelated adult who is not eligible to be included or chooses not to be included in the AG. - An mp lives in a group setting because she cannot live with a parent. - Residents of homeless or domestic violence shelters or rehabilitation or treatment centers where the family of the patient is allowed to reside. - An individual who would be required to be included, except that he is excluded by law, lives with the AG.
+These are as follows: - Individuals who cannot be included in the AG because they have been convicted in federal or state court of having made a fraudulent statement or representation about residence to receive TANF, WV WORKS, Medicaid, Food Stamps or SSI. - Individuals who cannot be included in the AG because they are fleeing to avoid prosecution, or custody/confinement - After conviction, for a felony or an attempt to commit a felony. - Individuals who cannot be included in the AG because they are violating a condition of probation or parole which was imposed under federal or state law. - Individuals who cannot be included in the AG because they have been convicted of a felony under federal or state law when the offense involves the possession, use or distribution of a controlled substance, as defined in Section 102(6) of the Controlled Substance Act and when the offense occurred on or after 8/23/96.